aniketpathak028/zettelkasten/content/3-Resources/tech/k8s/interacting with pods.md

 # list pods with more info
 kubectl get pods -o wide

+# get all pods with all namespaces - shorter
+kubectl get pods -o wide -A

 # type this to get lots of yaml!
 # it is the pod definition that lives in the cluster
 kubectl get pods nginx-aniket -o yaml